Wood-burning stove: US pollution control requirements

 The United States Clean Air Act requires that wood stoves be certified by the Environmental Protection Agency (EPA).

 However, the EPA had no mandatory emission limits for pellet stoves, indoor or outdoor wood boilers, masonry stoves and certain types of wood stoves that are exempt from EPA regulation.
 EPA developed new regulations which began to come into effect in 2015, establishing mandatory emission limits for almost all wood-burning appliances (fireplaces, chimeneas, and some other special appliances will still be exempt).

 In 2019, EPA's mandatory smoke emission limit for wood stoves in 2019 was 4.5 grams of smoke per hour (g/h) under Step 1 of the revised standards of performance for wood burning room heaters.
 Washington State has also had requirements of a maximum of 4.5 grams per hour.

-On May 15, 2020, the standard for smoke will be lowered to 2.0 g/h.
-Heaters using the optional cord wood test method must meet a standard of 2.5 g/h.
+The New Source Performance Standards (NSPS) for Residential Wood Heaters came into effect on May 15, 2020.
+The EPA initiated wood stove emissions standards in 1988 to mitigate air pollution, setting the initial limits at 7.5 grams per hour for non-catalytic and 4.1 grams for catalytic stoves.
+These regulations have been refined over time, notably in 2015 with a phased approach to lower emissions.
+The first phase capped emissions at 4.5 grams per hour, and the second phase further reduced this limit to either 2.0 or 2.5 grams per hour, based on the testing technique employed.

+The latest "Phase IV" or "Step 2 Standards" demand stricter criteria for wood stoves, notably shifting from crib wood to cord wood for testing.
+Previously, the EPA utilized crib wood, consistent in size and arrangement, for reliable testing burns.
+However, this method didn't mirror actual stove usage in homes, where the more variable cord wood is standard.
+This change aims for more realistic emissions testing, acknowledging the diversity in wood size, moisture, and type used in residences.